artefactual/atom-docs/user-manual/glossary/glossary.rst

     description` only.
 Lower levels inherit the creator from the :term:`parent record`, unless a different creator is specified.
 AtoM can accommodate multiple creators at all levels of description.
-    Information about the creator is entered into the ref:`Context area <context-area>` in the archival description :term:`edit page <edit page>`.
+    Information about the creator is entered into the context area in the archival description :term:`edit page <edit page>` (ISAD-G template).

   CSV
     Most often understood as an acronym for "comma-separated values" (though